 It’s easy to give up but it’s a million times harder to push through and make a plan from nothing.
 We made it work and we will always be proud of that.
 Proud of what we accomplished individually and as a team, despite the nay sayers, obstacles and our own personal doubts.

 An experience like this cannot be accurately described in words.
-If I think back to the kids we were, when we first started this adventure, five years ago, versus who we have now become as a result, I am so proud.
+If I think back to the kids we were, when we first started this adventure in 2010, versus who we have now become as a result, I am so proud.
 Proud of all of us, what we accomplished and how it has shaped and changed us for the better.

 The blog starts with the last / most recent post but if you want to read from the beginning, and follow it chronologically, you can click here.